Rice and meat (1 piece)

 Portion Control

-Reduce the portion size of rice and meat in your meals.
-Smaller portions can help manage blood sugar levels better.
+Reduce the portion size of rice and meat to minimize the overall carbohydrate and protein intake.
+Smaller portions can help in managing blood sugar levels.

-Add plenty of vegetables such as broccoli, spinach, or kale to your meal.
-These high-fiber foods can slow down the absorption of sugars.
+Include non-starchy vegetables like broccoli, spinach, and kale in your meal.
+These foods can slow down the absorption of glucose into the bloodstream.

-Include sources of healthy fats like avocados, nuts, or seeds in your meal.
-Fats can help slow carbohydrate absorption.
+Add a source of healthy fats like avocados, nuts, or seeds to your meal.
+Fats can slow down the digestion process and reduce the rate of glucose absorption.

-Adding a small amount of vinegar or lemon juice to your meal has been shown to reduce post-meal blood sugar levels.
+Consider adding a small amount of vinegar or lemon juice to your meal.
+The acidity can help moderate blood sugar levels following a meal.

 Find Glucose response for your favourite foods